Claudiusgonzo/windows-search/README.md

 # Issues-Only Repository

-This repository is currently an issues-only repository for the [Windows Search Platform](https://aka.ms/winsearch).
+This repository is an issues-only repository for the [Windows Search Platform](https://aka.ms/winsearch).

+This repository is currently under construction and issues have currently been disabled while we set up templates and processes.

 # Contributing